 There’s another important harm associated with the Big Tech model.
 Google and other ad-tech companies use their market dominance to crush competitors who could introduce products that serve people better than they do.

-The latest instance of this is Big Tech’s interference with trade negotiations for the Indo-Pacific Economic Framework, in which their lobbyists are attempting to subvert democratic oversight.
+The latest instance of this is Big Tech’s interference with trade negotiations for the Indo-Pacific Economic Framework(new window), in which their lobbyists are attempting to subvert democratic oversight.

 But Google isn’t just blocking innovation in the broader market.
 Dependent on ad revenue, it has also stagnated internally, favoring ideas that generate the most revenue as quickly as possible.